AnthonyJacobM/Infodemics/README.md

 # Infodemics
-Modelling the coevolution of pandemic and infodemic
+Modeling the co-evolution of pandemic and infodemic